| MySQL database conversion to UTF8 |

 (example using the mysqli procedural interface).

-If the Client, Connection and the Results character sets are not what you need, and the hosting provider can’t/won’t change them permanently, you have to set them each session (i.e. after each database open).
+If the Client, Connection and the Results character sets are not what you need, and the hosting provider can’t/won’t change them permanently, you have to set them each session (i.e. after each database open/connect).

 When using constant strings in MySQL (and that happens in about every query in the WHERE-clause), you can specify explicitly the character set to be used by preceding the string with